-The additional tax on early distributions does not apply to any of the followina:
+The additional tax on early distributions does not apply to any of the following:

 A gualified HSA funding distribution from an IRA (other than a SEP or SIMPLE IRA).
-See Pub.
+See Qualified HSA funding distribution under Health Savings Accounts in Pub.
 969 for details.